 The God who placed the stars in the sky and knows them by name, the God who cares about every detail of our lives, chose a creative way to remind me to keep my eyes on Him and not look to circumstances, no matter how difficult they seem.
 His word is true: Nothing is more powerful than the God who created the universe.
 There is joy in the morning, and our circumstances must bow to the Name of Jesus.

 What circumstances in your life are causing you heaviness?
-Ask our Father in heaven to help you keep your eyes fixed on Him.
-Remember these circumstances are temporary and that nothing is too hard for God.
+Ask our Father in Heaven to help you keep your eyes fixed on Him.
+Remember, circumstances are temporary, and nothing is too hard for God.